Deposit $250, Get $250 in Free Bets. Promo Code: BOOKIESNJ

 NBA - Winner

-NBA - Awards - Most Valuable Player (reg. season)
+NBA - Awards - Rookie Of The Year (reg. season)

 Get all the latest sports news, expert tips and reviews.

 There are plenty of reasons to bet on NBA futures.
 These are among the top ones.

 While bets against the spread offer a roughly 50% chance you’re going to cash, NBA futures typically offer far-larger payouts (because the risk is greater), whether it be for NBA Finals winner, MVP or even Rookie of the Year.
 It’s a chance to back a long shot.

 For instance, the Portland Trail Blazers could be favorites to make it to the Western Conference Finals and advance to the NBA Finals, sitting at +150.
 But you are not sold, and there is not a ton of value there, as a $100 wager would net just $150 in profits.
 But you see the San Antonio Spurs and Golden State Warriors each offering +900 odds.

 You pop those odds into our odds calculator and see a $25 on either San Antonio or Golden State would net you $225 profit if they win the conference finals.
 So, you can take a flier on the Klay Thompson, Draymond Green and Steph Curry to lead the Warriors as they have in the past, plus bet on the Spurs.
 You’re risking half the amount ($50 vs. $100), have two chances to win and increase your potential payout.

 The same applies NBA MVP Odds.
 Giannis Antetokounmpo of the Milwaukee Bucks is the overwhelming favorite to win the MVP, so betting him would not present much reward.
 Taking a chance on a James Harden or Kevin Durant isn’t a huge stretch from a basketball perspective, especially if Giannis Antetokounmpo gets hurt.
 Futures odds allow you to have some fun and look for a bigger payout.